How to Improve Access to Educational Technology in Rural Areas

 The benefits of educational technologies for learning in Cameroon

-• Improved access to education: Thanks to educational technologies, students have easier and faster access to information and teaching resources.
+Improved access to education: Thanks to educational technologies, students have easier and faster access to information and teaching resources.
 Online courses offer greater flexibility to students [7], enabling them to follow distance learning courses while managing their own schedules.
+This could improve productivity in the long term, and enable them to develop skills useful in the workplace.

-• Stimulating student engagement: Interactive multimedia supports make learning more interesting and stimulating.
+Stimulating student engagement: Interactive multimedia supports make learning more interesting and stimulating, encouraging learners to be more involved and motivated in their training.

-• Facilitating collaboration: ICT promotes cooperation between students and teachers through simplified communication and easier document sharing.
+Facilitating collaboration: ICT promotes cooperation between students and teachers through simplified communication and easier document sharing, thus fostering a collaborative learning environment.

 The challenges of deploying educational technologies in Cameroon

-Despite many advantages, integration still faces a number of obstacles:
+Despite the many advantages of educational technologies for learning, their integration still faces a number of obstacles in Cameroon, including:

-• Lack of adapted resources: Most digital content is in French or English, creating barriers for rural students [12].
+• Lack of adapted resources: Most of the digital content available is in French or English, which can pose problems for students in rural areas who do not have a sufficient command of these languages [12].

 Recommendations: ways of improving the integration of educational technologies in Cameroon